Click to see large version of 4WD

 It's good to have a plan but don't be tied down to anything.
 Be flexible!
 There is usually no need to book ahead so long as you arrive by 4pm - Broome is one exception!.
 If you are passing through a popular tourist destination and it is school holiday time then that is a different story.
 So be aware of school holiday dates in each state.

 Another exception worth noting is Lawn Hill Gorge (QLD).
 There are strict limits on numbers and so often you need to book months in advance for the campground.
 Another great place you need to book ahead is for overnight stays at the lighthouse on Wilson's Promontory.
 See the accommodation page for more information.
 For great maps all around Australia with marked camping areas ranging from Free Camps to reasonably priced Caravan Parks and National Parks it is worth buying a copy of this book.
 Camps Australia - The ultimate guide for the budget conscious traveller.
-We referred to our copy every day of our round Australia trip in 2006.
+We referred to our copy every day of our round Australia trip.

 Make sure you talk to people at each place you stay as they are the best source of information.
 You hear about great places to visit and places to avoid.
 Some of the best places are off the beaten track and so you may not read about them in tourist brochures.